+What does “FOMC” stand for?
 The Federal Open Market Committee, or FOMC, is the Fed's chief body for monetary policy.
 Its voting membership combines the seven members of the Board of Governors, the president of the Federal Reserve Bank of New York, and four other Reserve Bank presidents, who serve one-year terms on a rotating basis with the other Reserve Bank presidents.

 If economic conditions require additional meetings, the FOMC can and does meet more often.

 - A senior official at the Federal Reserve Bank of New York discusses developments in the financial and foreign exchange markets, as well as activities of the New York Fed's Trading Desk, where U.S. government securities are bought and sold.

 - Staff from the Board of Governors then present their economic and financial forecasts.